6 Recurrent Neural Networks

 where \(\mathbf{x}_t\) might contain lagged returns, squared returns, realized volatility measures, or macro-financial predictors known at time \(t\).
 The hidden state \(\mathbf{h}_t\) is a high-dimensional vector that learns a nonlinear summary of the relevant history.
 The softplus transformation ensures a positive variance forecast.

-The analogy is useful, but it should not be pushed too far.
+The analogy has clear limits.
 In a GARCH model, the conditional variance has a direct structural interpretation within a specified conditional distribution.
-In a standard RNN, the hidden state is primarily a predictive representation.
+In a standard RNN, the hidden state is a predictive representation, not a structural object.
 It becomes a probabilistic econometric model only after we specify how the output maps into a conditional distribution or likelihood.

 RNNs and Classical Time-Series Models